OlehS-DevBrother/Shift-GraphQl-Queries/README.md

 }
 ```

-`beneficiary_user_id` - is the required field for commission receiver address.

 #### Note:
 Amount of accounts allowed to receive commission payments is limited, those are called beneficiary accounts;
 To find the user id you need to send the commission fee can be found by executing request for required fee group.